CFB Bagotville

 CFB Bagotville's airfield is also used by civilian aircraft, with civilian operations at the base referring to the facility as Saguenay-Bagotville Airport (Aéroport Saguenay-Bagotville).
 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers can handle civilian aircraft with no more than 30 passengers between 0800-1630 on weekdays.

-As of July 2019, the base commander is Colonel Normand Gagné.